 The reason why narcissists love creating chaos during the holidays is because of the excess energy everywhere, especially energy that’s not being spent on them.
 The narcissist deals in energy, and they cannot be swayed by reason or logic.
 Along with empathy, appealing to their rational side is just not something that holds any power over them.

 When you and everyone else’s attention is focused on something other than them, the narcissist will retaliate, like a child, and demand that attention back.
-During the holidays, all that jolly goodness and warm cheer become all the more apparent to him, and he won’t like that one bit.
+During Christmas, all that jolly goodness and warm cheer become all the more apparent to him, and he won’t like that one bit.

 So, it’s that time of the year again, and here are some ways the narcissist might attempt to ruin your holiday, and how to put an end to it.